April 29, 2001

 fantasyland is lovely this time of year].

-Since my buddy Matt wussed out on me, my only incentive was to finish in
+Since my buddy Matt wussed out on me, my only incentive was to

-not sure I would have enough stamina for the
+hours) and was not sure I would have enough stamina for the

 duration.
 But the weather was perfect and the heat would not be a

 moisture in the woods.
 I was pumped.
 Our class was combined with

 the 250B class on the starting line, so there were about 30 bikes lined

 up beside me.
-Off the start, I went into the first
+Off the start, I went into the first corner about

-tried to suck me in.
+suck me in.
 While riding through it, I got blasted with mud that

 covered up my goggles.
 I knew I was a little low on roll-off tape and